bakobence/Templex/docker/readme.md

 ## Build

-Something about multistage building...
 This command should be executed fromt the top of the SOURCE tree.

 `docker build -t templex:dev -f docker/Dockerfile .`